savantlab/portfolio/WARP_AND_AI.md

 - **CLI**: Complete command-line interface for reading list management
 - **DevOps**: Automated startup scripts, git management, branching strategy
 - **Documentation**: Architecture guide and API documentation
+- **Utilities**: Flask driver solving real operational problems

-All built in a single session by one developer using Warp + AI agent mode.
+All built in a single session by one developer using Warp + AI agent mode, with obstacles converted into solutions.

 ## Conclusion